 Before joining Venable in 2018, Michael was a partner at the IP boutique firm Fitzpatrick, Cella, Harper & Scinto, where he chaired the firm’s Electronics and Computer Technologies Practice Group, and served as a member of the Management Committee.

-Michael served as Lead counsel for Canon in a N.D.
+Lead counsel for Canon in a N.D.
 Ga. case, enforcing a key patent on Canon's toner bottle technology for its imageRUNNER copy machines.
 Following a 10-day trial, the jury returned a verdict for Canon on all issues, including direct infringement, indirect infringement and willful infringement, and awarded the full measure of damages sought.
 The court subsequently awarded Canon enhanced damages and a permanent injunction.

-Michael served as Lead counsel for dental technology leader Sirona Dental Systems (now Dentsply Sirona) in a D. Del. case, enforcing, six patents on CMOS imaging technology developed at NASA's Jet Propulsion Laboratory.
+Lead counsel for dental technology leader Sirona Dental Systems (now Dentsply Sirona) in a D. Del. case, enforcing, six patents on CMOS imaging technology developed at NASA's Jet Propulsion Laboratory.
 Following a Markman Order in which virtually all claim terms at issue were favorably construed and an Order striking a key defense, a resolution was reached.

 Lead counsel for Canon in a set of D. Del. actions brought by Intellectual Ventures, involving more than 20 patents on various technologies, including image sensors, digital cameras, scanners and laser drivers.
 In one case, after defeating 2 patents on summary judgment, Michael served as lead trial counsel in two back-to-back jury trials on the remaining 4, with the second resulting in a verdict of non-infringement.
 In another, Michael defeated 4 patents through Markman and summary judgment proceedings, before the case as to the remaining patents was resolved just prior to trial.